 — brief write-up in Manitoba, Winnipeg newspaper

-— “Marmont can make any picture pleasing, and does well in this unaccustomed role.” – review in San Francisco, California newspaper
+— (author is Idwal Jones) “Marmont can make any picture pleasing, and does well in this unaccustomed role.” – review in San Francisco, California newspaper

 Burrows, Dudley.
 “Granada’s New Feature Tops Unholy Three.”
 San Francisco Call and Post, August 10, 1925. *